Art Nouveau: Arta 1900 or Art Nouveau in Romania

 One of the most notable Art Nouveau painters from Romania was Ștefan Luchian, who quickly took over the innovative and decorative directions of Art Nouveau for a short period of time.
-The moment was synchronized with the founding of the Ileana Society in 1897, of which he was a founding member, a company that organized an exhibition (1898) at the Union Hotel entitled The Exhibition of Independent Artists and published a magazine – the Ileana Magazine.
+This period coincided with the founding of the Ileana Society in 1897, of which he was a founding member, a society that organized an exhibition at the Union Hotel titled The Exhibition of Independent Artists (1898) and published the Ileana Magazine.

 Transylvania has examples of both Art Nouveau and Romanian Revival buildings, the former being from the Austro-Hungarian era.
 Most of them can be found in Oradea, nicknamed the "Art Nouveau capital of Romania", but also in Timișoara, Târgu Mureș and Sibiu.